Ballinhassig AFC

 Do not connect or use incompatible items of equipment.

 Use a residual current device (RCD) on the power supply to instruments, audio equipment and any other equipment which club members use.
 If the RCD trips it is a sign that there is a fault that could be dangerous.
 Do not ignore the warning.
-Have it checked and get the fault fixed by a competent person.
+Report it so we can have it checked and get the fault fixed by a competent person.

 10. Training of leaders/instructors and ratio of experienced persons to novices

-Where the club is affiliated to a national body, governing body or federation the requirements of that body must be adhered to.
+Our club is affiliated to FAI governing body and the requirements of that body must be adhered to.

 11. Trips in Ireland (day and longer) where club members may be involved in potentially hazardous activities

-Club officers must leave contact details with the Club Secretary before setting out on a trip, giving the destination and estimated time of return.
-The club officer should contact the Club Secretary on return of the club members.
+Club officers must leave contact details with the Club Commitee before setting out on a trip, giving the destination and estimated time of return.
+The club officer should contact the Club Commitee on return of the club members.
 In the event of a problem arising the designated person should be instructed to contact the appropriate authorities.

 12. Trips abroad

-Trips abroad should be notified in writing to the the Club Secretary, at least one week prior to departure.
-The names of all trip participants, their next of kin and contact addresses and numbers must be provided to the Development Officer.
+Trips abroad should be notified to the the Club Committee, at least one week prior to departure.
+The names of all trip participants, their next of kin and contact addresses and numbers must be provided.

 13. Bullying

 Ballinhassig AFC do not tolerate bullying.
 Bullying is repeated aggression, verbal, psychological or physical, conducted by an individual or group against another person or persons.
 Isolated incidents of aggressive behaviour, while to be condemned, should not be described as bullying.
-Only aggressive behaviour that is systematic and ongoing should be regarded as bullying.
+Aggressive behaviour that is systematic and ongoing should be regarded as bullying.
 Sanctions will be taken against those found to be in breach of the policy.
-Club members should contact the Club Secretary
+Club members should contact the Club Chairman or Child Welfare Officer if this is happening.

 14. Annual Review of Safety Statement